-(a) If either Merck or Company terminates this Agreement under Section 8.3.1(a) or Section 8.3.1(b), then Merck's sublicense(s) and license(s) pursuant to Section 3.1 and Section 3.2 shall terminate as of such termination date and each Party shall, within thirty (30) days after the effective date of such termination, return or cause to be returned to the other Party all Information of the other Party in tangible form and substances or compositions delivered or provided by the other Party, as well as any other material provided by the other Party in any medium; provided, however, that each Party may retain one copy of Information received from the other Party in its confidential files for record purposes.
+(a) If either Merck or Company terminates this Agreement under Section 8.3.1(a) or Section 8.3.1(b), then [\\\] shall terminate as of such termination date and each Party shall, within thirty (30) days after the effective date of such termination, return or cause to be returned to the other Party all Information of the other Party in tangible form and substances or compositions delivered or provided by the other Party, as well as any other material provided by the other Party in any medium; provided, however, that each Party may retain one copy of Information received from the other Party in its confidential files for record purposes.

-- (b) If Merck terminates this Agreement under Section 8.3.1(a) for willful conduct of Company resulting in a material breach of [\\\], which material breach cannot be cured within one hundred twenty (120) days of written notice from Merck detailing such alleged breach, and which uncured material breach results in a material adverse effect on Merck's rights under this Agreement, then Merck shall have the option in its sole discretion to either: (i) pursue all remedies available to it at law or in equity; or (ii) have as its sole remedy the reduction of any payments pursuant to Article 5 [\\\], such option to be provided in writing by Merck to Company within one hundred fifty (150) days of the written notice from Merck detailing the alleged breach.
-Notwithstanding the foregoing, if there is a good faith dispute between the Parties regarding whether there has been such an uncured material breach, such question shall be determined in accordance with Section 9.7. - (c) Upon termination of this Agreement by Merck pursuant to Section 8.2, or by Company pursuant to Section 8.3.1(a), Merck and its Affiliates, sublicensees and distributors shall be entitled, during the twelve (12) month period immediately following the effective date of termination, to finish any work-in-progress and to sell any Product or Compound remaining in inventory, in accordance with the terms of this Agreement. - (d) If this Agreement is terminated by Merck pursuant to Section 8.3.1(b) due to the rejection of this Agreement by or on behalf of Company under Section 365 of the United States Bankruptcy Code (the "Code"), all licenses and rights to licenses granted under or pursuant to this Agreement by Company to Merck are, and shall otherwise be deemed to be, for purposes of Section 365(n) of the Code, licenses of rights to "intellectual property" as defined under Section 101(35A) of the Code.
+- (b) [\\\]. - (c) Upon termination of this Agreement by Merck pursuant to Section 8.2, or by Company pursuant to Section 8.3.1(a), Merck and its Affiliates, sublicensees and distributors shall be entitled, during the twelve (12) month period immediately following the effective date of termination, to finish any work-in-progress and to sell any Product or Compound remaining in inventory, in accordance with the terms of this Agreement. - (d) If this Agreement is terminated by Merck pursuant to Section 8.3.1(b) due to the rejection of this Agreement by or on behalf of Company under Section 365 of the United States Bankruptcy Code (the "Code"), all licenses and rights to licenses granted under or pursuant to this Agreement by Company to Merck are, and shall otherwise be deemed to be, for purposes of Section 365(n) of the Code, licenses of rights to "intellectual property" as defined under Section 101(35A) of the Code.
 The Parties agree that Merck, as a licensee of such rights under this Agreement, shall retain and may fully exercise all of its rights and elections under the Code, and that upon commencement of a bankruptcy proceeding by or against Company under the Code, Merck shall be entitled to a complete duplicate of or complete access to (as Merck deems appropriate), any such intellectual property and all embodiments of such intellectual property.
 Such intellectual property and all embodiments thereof shall be promptly delivered to Merck: (i) upon any such commencement of a bankruptcy proceeding upon written request therefore by Merck, unless Company elects to continue to perform all of its obligations under this Agreement; or (ii) if not delivered under (i) above, upon the rejection of this Agreement by or on behalf of Company upon written request therefore by Merck.